Santorini Ammoudi Bay Santorini - jimmy teoh / Pexels

 The View Back Up

-As you sit at a taverna table in Ammoudi with a glass of Assyrtiko and a plate of just-grilled octopus, look up.
-Oia hangs above you, its white and blue stacked impossibly on the cliff edge, the windmills turning slowly at the rim.
-It is the same Santorini you have seen in every photograph — but from below, from the water, it looks completely different.
+Sit at one of those taverna tables with a glass of Assyrtiko and a plate of just-grilled octopus, then look up.
+Oia hangs above you — white and blue stacked improbably on the cliff edge, windmills turning slowly at the rim.
+You’ve seen this image a hundred times in photographs.
+From down here, from the water, it looks completely different.
+Older.
 More real.
-More ancient.
-More earned.
+More earned somehow.

 ⛵ Ready to Book?